-Like other independent schools, schools within full membership of the GSA are directly responsible to you, the parent.
+Like other independent schools, schools within full membership of the GSA are directly responsible to parents.
 This means they are free to: focus on your child and provide her with an education best suited to her needs; allocate resources as they see fit to meet the needs of pupils most effectively; and be innovative in their choice of curriculum, exams and the very best teachers.

 When you choose to send your child to a GSA school, you are choosing to embrace a unique identity and independence which, in turn, inspires and encourages independence of spirit and thought in its pupils as part of a fully rounded education.

 We value excellence in delivery and contribution as much as attainment.

 GSA schools are internationally respected for their high standards.
 True education is about developing all aspects of the individual and our schools are just as likely to encourage students to pursue excellence outside the classroom as they are within it.